lyrasis/cspace-converter/README.md

 # This will return nil unless there is ONE matching collectionObject found
 service = Lookup.record_class('CollectionObject').service(nil)
 RemoteActionService.find_item_csid(service, 'A 1/000261')
+# Or, to do this with an existing CollectionSpaceObject record
+obj = CollectionSpaceObject.where(identifier: '123456').first
+RemoteActionService.new(obj).remote_ping
+obj.csid
 ```

 ### Clearing out data